seb1010/SolderingIronController/README.md

 ### Power Supply for Control Circuitry
  * Shunt Zener Regulator
    * used a current source in place of usual resitor due to issues caused by 60 Hz ripple on supply rail
  * avoided electrolytic capacitors bc the the case can get quite warm

 <img src="images/powerSupplySCH.png" width="80%" />

 ### PCB
+* Had to fit in existing case
 * Double sided
 * Ordered from prototyping service (JLC PCB)
 * I had to hand-solder everything
 <img src="images/connBoard.JPG" width="40%" />
 * connected to existing case with M3 screws and bits of metal cut from a can
   * seems crude but the board stays in place.
 Also the can is too flexible to put much stress on the board, so chip capacitors are unlikely to crack.
 <img src="images/mech.JPG" width="40%" />